-The Department of Social Welfare and Development (DSWD) has decided to take a three-pronged approach to poverty alleviation, instead of spreading its resources among sixty different programmes managed by twenty government agencies, as reported by ADB (2011).
+The Department of Social Welfare and Development (DSWD) has decided to take a three-prong approach to poverty alleviation, instead of spreading its resources among 60 different programmes managed by 20 government agencies as reported by Asian Development Bank (ADB) (2011).
 The first follows the "Bolsa Familia" model that resulted in a marked reduction in poverty levels in Brazil (Rosenberg, 2011).
-In the Philippines, the conditional cash transfer (CCT) programme provides direct financial assistance to pregnant women and families with school-age children (Fernandez and Olfindo, 2011).
-The target is to reach 3.0 million households by the end of 2012 and 4.6 million households by 2013.
-It reached the 2.3 million household mark by the end of December 2011 (Formoso, 2011).
+In the Philippines, the conditional cash transfer programme provides direct financial assistance to pregnant women and families with school-age children (Fernandez and Olfindo, 2011).
+The target is to reach three million households by end of 2012 and 4.6 million households by 2013.
+It has reached the 2.3 million household mark by end of December 2011 (Formoso, 2011).